askahana/Bankomat/README.md

 ![Challenge1](https://github.com/askahana/Bankomat/assets/144675449/2aa53281-3c16-49a8-9da0-d7176e36f60f)

-But I could not make it.
-So I stored all information in the Main()-method at first, and then moved them to class, Account.
+In this way, you can store users' information in List.
+But I did not know how to handle Jagged Array.
+So I stored all information in the Main()-method instead, and then moved them to class, Account.
 At first all information was stored under each method.
 But I initiate Arrays under class fields to avoid repetition like below.
 ![Arrays](https://github.com/askahana/Bankomat/assets/144675449/369df15b-a485-4183-a199-4d9a83b7420b)

-As you can see above, jagged array was used to store balance so that each user can have different numbers of accounts.
+As I mentioned above, jagged array was used to store balance so that each user can have different numbers of accounts.
 I first used ArrayList because I misunderstood that users needed to be able to transfer money to each other.

 ## Reflection
 After making the project and trying to do extra tasks, I noticed I should have used ListArray to be able to register new users and more accounts and transfer money to each other, or I should have used Array.Resize to make Array bigger.
 But I did not know how to handle Jaggaed Array in those cases.
 So I need to deepen my knowledge about this.
 Also I am wondering if I should have declare user's information in the constructor or in the field as I did.